grafana/mimir/docs/configuration/config-file-reference.md

 # e.g. remote_write.write_relabel_configs.
 [metric_relabel_configs: <relabel_config...> | default = ]

-# Maximum size in bytes of distinct label names and values.
-When distributor
-# receives response from ingester, it merges the response with responses from
-# other ingesters.
-This maximum size limit is applied to the merged(distinct)
-# results.
-If the limit is reached, an error is thrown.
-# CLI flag: -distributor.label-names-and-values-results-max-size-bytes
-[label_names_and_values_results_max_size_bytes: <int> | default = 419430400]

 # The maximum number of series for which a query can fetch samples from each
 # ingester.
 This limit is enforced only in the ingesters (when querying samples
 # not flushed to the storage yet) and it's a per-instance limit.
 This limit is